KTRBS/Devock-Tool-Lite/README.md

 ## # How to use?
 - Edit "BASE OFFER" at line 4 and same change to line 58

-## idk
-- I think you need to put full shop.py in line 4
-- and line 16 shop.json if u want to edit .py file

 ## Ingame
 ![preview]()